lokidokicoki/lokidokicoki.github.io/_misc/our-heroes.md

 summary: The brave adventurers currently causing trouble in Hyluria
 ---

-# Accolades
+# Current party members

+The party has the following Accolades

 - Battle Arena Champions 719HE
 - Heroes of Carterby

-# Current party members

 ## Tynluwurm the Iron-Scaled